 Kevin Flynn forwarded this press release about one of several new coin books he's published.

-As this is a very specific subject, only a 100 softcovers will be printed in the first printing.
-Retail for the softcover is $22.95.
+Retail for the softcover is $12.95.
 To order, send a check or money order to Kevin Flynn, P.O.
 Box 396, Lumberton, NJ 08048.
 Please include $5 for media shipping or $10 for first class shipping.

 Wayne Homren, Editor